ivanrazu/ivanrazu.github.io/_pages/cv.md

 * I. Ramirez Zuniga.
 (2014).
 "Mathematical Modeling of Immune Responses to Hepatitis C Virus Infection."
 Electronic Theses and Dissertations.
 Paper 2425. ([Link](https://dc.etsu.edu/etd/2425)).

 ## Talks and Poster Presentations
+* Talk: "Mathematical Modeling of Energy Consumption in the Acute Inflammatory Response" at the Biology and Medicine Trough mathematics Conference (BAMM), Virginia Commonwealth University, Richmond VA, May 2019.
 * Talk: "Mathematical Modeling of Energy Consumption in the Acute Inflammatory Response" at the AMS Microconference on Parameter Estimation at the Marriot City Center, Minneapolis MN, August 2018.
 * Talk: "Mathematical Modeling of Energy Consumption in the Acute Inflammatory Response".
 SIAM conference on the life sciences (LS18) at the Radisson Blu Minneapolis, Minneapolis MN, August 2018.
 * Poster presentation: "Mathematical Modeling of Energy Consumption in the Acute Inflammatory Response". at the workshop : Research training group in mathematical biology "Parameter Estimation for Mechanistic Biological Models".
 NC State University, Raleigh NC, July 2018.